Study Abroad / Affiliated Programs / Summer Programs

 Application Procedures

-To be eligible, you must have a 3.0 GPA in Spanish Coursework, completion of one course in college-level Spanish or the equivalent and class standing junior or senior during program.
+To be eligible, you must have a 3.0 GPA in Spanish Coursework, be of sophomore status or higher, and completion of one course in college-level Spanish or the equivalent and class standing junior or senior during program.

 Apply online to the SSA Education Abroad.
 Complete the Saint Mary’s required paperwork, application may be picked up in the Study Abroad Office, the International Center, the Heights.